PostHog/posthog.com/contents/handbook/growth/sales/how-we-work.md

 The objective of the meeting is to hold each other to account, provide direct feedback, and also support each other.
 It is a great place to ask for help from the team with thorny problems - [you should not let your team mates fail](/culture#dont-let-others-fail).

-## New AE hire ramp up
+## New sales team hire ramp up
 - Day 1
   - Read the whole sales playbook (and updating it throughout as you learn more)
   - Get using PostHog - start making insights and dashboards
-  - Assigned your account list of 10-20 customers
+  - Assigned your customers
 - Week 1
   - Reviewed your account list and prioritized/asked questions about them internally
   - Delivered a standard demo to the PostHog team and got feedback